 - exchange currency

-P2P apps vary by nature, a field of use, geography, and business model.
-Before you start an in-depth study of how to create e wallet, choose your category.
+P2P apps vary by nature, field of use, geography, and business model.
+Before you start an in-depth study of how to create an e-wallet, choose your category.

 P2P apps by nature:

 - Airtime top-ups when sender credits money to recipient’s mobile phone account

 - Regular money transfers to credit/debit card or bank balance

 - Coupons and discounts on purchases in online and offline stores